bagisto/bagisto-docs/src/ai/magic-ai.md

-# Magic AI
+# Generative AI (Magic AI)

-Magic AI is Bagisto's built-in generative AI engine.
-It powers content and image generation in the admin panel and AI features on the storefront, using whichever AI provider you configure.
-It is the merchant-facing half of Bagisto's [agentic commerce](./introduction.md) story; the shopper-facing half, agents acting on the storefront, is [WebMCP](./webmcp.md).
+Bagisto's generative AI is built into the core as the **Magic AI** package.
+It generates content and images in the admin panel and powers three AI features on the storefront, using whichever AI provider you configure.
+This page is the developer's view of it: how it is configured, how to call it from code, and where to extend it.
+The merchant's view is in the user guide.

 It is built on the [Laravel AI](https://laravel.com/docs/ai) SDK, so a single configuration works across every supported provider.
-The package is the same on Bagisto 2.4 and the current development version; only the SDK version underneath differs.
+The package is the same on Bagisto 2.4 and 2.5; only the SDK version underneath differs.
+Where an AI agent *acts* on the storefront rather than producing content, see [WebMCP](./webmcp.md), Bagisto's agentic counterpart; the two do not depend on each other.

 ## Supported Providers